-The 2010 UN Rules on the Treatment of Women Prisoners and Non-Custodial Sanctions for Women Offenders (the ‘Bangkok Rules’) are to date the only set of international standards which provide some safeguards for children imprisoned with their parent.
-While the Rules are designed for women offenders, their preliminary observations state that some Rules, including those relating to parental responsibilities, equally apply to offenders who are fathers.
+The 2010 UN Rules on the Treatment of Women Prisoners and Non-Custodial Sanctions for Women Offenders (the ‘Bangkok Rules’) provide some safeguards for children imprisoned with their parent.
+The Rules stipulate that:

 - non-custodial alternatives to custody should be applied wherever possible if someone facing imprisonment has sole caring responsibilities